Hopewell vs Kelly Lane Middle: A vs B, RRISD vs Pflugerville ISD ($390K vs $425K)

 What is Hopewell Middle School’s TEA rating?

-Hopewell Middle School received an overall B rating with a score of 86 out of 100 from the Texas Education Agency in 2025, earning all 7 of 7 possible distinctions.
+Hopewell Middle received an overall B rating with a score of 86 out of 100 from the Texas Education Agency in 2025.
+The campus earned all 7 distinction designations available to middle schools.

 What is Kelly Lane Middle School’s TEA rating?

-Kelly Lane Middle School received an overall A rating with a score of 92 out of 100 from the Texas Education Agency in 2025, earning all 7 of 7 possible distinctions.
+Kelly Lane Middle received an overall A rating with a score of 92 out of 100 from the Texas Education Agency in 2025.
+The campus also earned all 7 distinction designations.

 What is the median home price near Hopewell vs Kelly Lane?